Edgeberry/Edgeberry/README.md

 Setting `primary` alone already makes the interface yours.
 Hex may be written with or without the leading `#`; an unknown colour name is an error rather than a silent no-op.

 Everything here is optional, and anything you leave out keeps the device's own.
 Colours apply as soon as the interface polls, without a restart.

-Only the path is stored.
-The manifest stays with your application and is re-read on every start, so shipping a new version updates what the device knows about you without re-registering.

 ### Declaring your pages